aganse/py_torch_gpu_dock_mlflow/README.md

 # py_torch_gpu_dock_mlflow

+> [!WARNING]
+> Development in progress on this branch; not expected to work plus fyi I'm
+> using AI code generation tools (including for README contents).
+Don't use
+> till reviewed/tested/merged into main.

 This repository is a PyTorch equivalent of py_tf2_gpu_dock_mlflow.
 It provides:
 - A minimal PyTorch training example that is compatible with both GPU and CPU hosts.
 - MLflow (v3.x) model logging via mlflow.pytorch.